• Skip to main content

 A couple walking down from the campsite in ankle-deep snow with our blue and yellow raincoats on.

-Kris and I left our campsite the following morning.
+Kris and I leaving the campsite the following morning.

-We knew there was a lot of snow for us to travel through at the beginning of our trip back.
+We knew there was a lot of snow for us to travel through to get back to the trailhead.
 Knowing what to expect on the return trip made it much easier to have a positive mindset.
 We were prepared with our gaiters and Gore-Tex hiking boots to hike through the knee-deep snow and make our way back.
 The fallen trees were waiting for us at the end, too, but at least we’d be able to sit in our cars once we were done with the trip.
-Thankfully, once we arrived at the rough section, someone had taken an axe and cut down some branches or trees, which was much appreciated!
+Thankfully, once we arrived at the rough section, someone had taken a chainsaw and cut a path through the trees, which was much appreciated!

 Final Thoughts

 Even with the challenges we encountered, it was a wonderful family trip!
-It’s always easier on the last day of backpacking to know that even if you’re covered in dirt or drenched to the bone, you can change into different clothing once you arrive at your car and eventually have a hot shower.
+It’s always easier on the last day of backpacking to know that even if you’re covered in dirt or drenched to the bone, you can change into different clothing once you arrive at your car and get a hot shower.
 This trip forced us to persevere, as we were determined to reach the Waterfalls Campground.
 It created lifelong memories.
-We were all proud that we succeeded as a team, especially after the initial doubt that had set in as we encountered the fallen trees.
-My love for the outdoors continues to grow with trips like backpacking the Poboktan trail successfully.
+We were all proud to have succeeded as a team, especially after the initial doubt that had set in as we encountered the fallen trees.
+My love for the outdoors continues to grow, with successful backpacking trips on the Poboktan Trail.
 For more backpacking trips, check out the West Coast Trail.

 Additional Links